Stannosis: De-tinning plant

-In 1679, a 26 year old tin miner who worked in a smelter was found to have odd lung physiology after a radiography.
+In 1979, a 26 year old tin miner who worked in a smelter was found to have odd lung physiology after a radiography.
 He was asymptomatic despite having profuse small, metallic nodules in the lungs.
 At the same plant, a 55 year old man who loaded scrap tin into smelting furnaces for 15 years was assessed.
 His radiography confirmed that his cough and crackle was due to metallic bilateral nodules on the lungs, or stannosis.
 The second male's biopsy revealed macrophages overwhelmed with dust deposits that affected hist connective tissue in the lungs.
 The case study determined that two workers in a detinning mine, who handled molten tin, developed stannosis.
 According to the researchers of "Stannosis: A report of 2 cases", the two workers were subject to the dustiest job of packaging tin-oxide for transportation.
 Tin miners are typically researched when assessing for stannosis because their exposure to tin oxides is around 70-80% in comparison to other job tasks in a plant.

 Tinning milk reservoir tanks

 After 17 years of painting tin hot tin powder into the inside of tanks, a 74 year old male patient developed a dry cough and progressive dyspnea.
 Because engineering controls and respiratory personal protective equipment were not used, the worker suffered grave lung damage.
-In comparison to health, non-tinning workers, the patient had significantly higher bronchoalveolar lavage fluid (BLAF) containing tin.
+In comparison to healthy, non-tinning workers, the patient had significantly higher bronchoalveolar lavage fluid (BLAF) containing tin.